-A new year can is a great time to start new, healthy habits.
-Why not aim to make this upcoming year your family’s healthiest year yet?
+A new year is a great time to start new, healthy habits.

-Here, CHOC experts share easy tips to take full advantage of a new start by including health and wellness into your family’s routine in 2022.
+Here, CHOC experts share easy tips to take full advantage of a new start by including health and wellness into your family’s routine in the new year.

 Be active with your children